MRPROPZ/MRPROPZ/README.md

 ===========================================================================================================================================

 I'm Sarunwit Nontaseasn from Thailand, and I'm currently student Information Communication and Technology.
 I've interest about Cybersecurity Red Team and Blue Team.
-In my free time I like to play dead by daylight and upload highlight on youtube channel.
-You can check my youtube channel below
+In my free time I like to play blueteamlabsonline.

 * 🌍  I'm based in Thailand
 * 🖥️  See my portfolio at [MyPortfolio (In Future)](http://idonthave.com)